fleetdm/fleet/proposals/mdm-baseline.md

 We could start with S3, which is a standard API not tied to S3 to store the installers.
 We already have S3 logic to store installers and carves.

+Motivation:

+- Look in the "xDM roadmap" document for "software"

 #### TODO: